unChaz/sci-fi-5e/srd/monsters/monsters.md

 #### Vulnerabilities, Resistances, and Immunities

 Some creatures have vulnerability, resistance, or immunity to certain types of damage.
-Particular creatures are even resistant or immune to damage from nonmagical attacks (a magical attack is an attack delivered by a spell, a magic item, or another magical source).
+Particular creatures are even resistant or immune to damage from nontek attacks (a tek attack is an attack delivered by a spell, a alien artifact, or another tek source).
 In addition, some creatures are immune to certain conditions.

 #### Senses